cajhin/capsicain/README.md

     `0`        | Switch to empty (disabled) config
     <br />
  - There are various other options, like "flip Z/Y", "flip WIN/ALT on Apple keyboards", timing for macros, status, more.

-### What it doesn't do (currently)
-  - Configurable double-taps
-  - No combos-to-modifier (Ctrl+X -> Alt).
-Useless?
-  - Windows ALT-Numpad combos for special characters ╠═ö€Σε═╣ don't work in Linux VMs.
-    - If you need this, you have to create your own config for Linux special chars.
-  - Cannot be triggered by other software.
-Capsicain listens to the keyboard hardware and nothing else.

 ## Help!
 I've broken something and can't use my keyboard!
   - `ESC`+`X` Exits, always, in case your config makes the keyboard unusable.
 Capsicain doesn't have to be in the foreground to see `ESC` command combos.